Southern two-lined salamander: Range

 The southern two-lined salamander is found in the Southeast United States except for peninsular Florida.

+Habitat

+Adults use small, rocky streams or seeps in forested areas, but can also be found in and around springs.
+Eggs are laid in shallow, flowing water with gravelly substrate where they are attached singly undersurfaces of submerged rocks or logs.

 Conservation

 It has been noted by researchers that as the watersheds are being urbanized the capacity of streams to be habitable for southern two-lined salamander decreases.
-Although this species is not in a concerned status for conservation, it has been recommended that unbreached buffers be created in streams to preserve the habitat for this species.
+Although this species is not in a concerned status for conservation, it has been recommended that unbreeched buffers be created in streams to preserve the habitat for this species.